CSFrequency/react-firebase-hooks/auth/README.md

 # React Firebase Hooks - Auth

 React Firebase Hooks provides a convenience listener for Firebase Auth's auth state.
-The hook wraps around the `auth.onAuthStateChange(auth.getAuth(firebaseApp))` method to ensure that it is always up to date.
+The hook wraps around the `auth.onAuthStateChange(...)` method to ensure that it is always up to date.

 All hooks can be imported from `react-firebase-hooks/auth`, e.g.